- Campus Life

 A total of thirteen people attended the initial Revenue-Generation break-out session held during the January Planning Day, which led to the formation of the Task Force.
 For additional information, please contact James Liszka.

-Dr. Simona Sharoni, Associate Professor and Chair of Women's Studies Department SUNY at Plattsburgh is the chair of this strategic initiative task force charged with examining ways to improve and enhance campus diversity and work-family balance.
+Dr. Simona Sharoni, Associate Professor and Chair of Gender and Women's Studies Department SUNY at Plattsburgh is the chair of this strategic initiative task force charged with examining ways to improve and enhance campus diversity and work-family balance.

 Other members of the task force include: Dan Gordon (Music), Larry Mills (HRS), Sarah Reyell (HRS), Connie Shemo (History), Lynn Schlesinger (Sociology), and Jackie Vogl (International Students).
 The Task Force intends to submit their findings and policy recommendations in a final report to the Provost Higgins.